 When it comes to the many virtues of those suffering from itch, patience should not have to be one of them.
-Unless you're currently suffering from a bad itch, it's almost impossible to articulate the extreme urgency one feels to rid themselves of the sensation.
+It's almost impossible to articulate the extreme urgency one feels to rid themselves of the sensation.

 The good news is that, for most itches, there are options for relief.
 One of the most popular and ubiquitous is the use of topical corticosteroid creams.
-These medications are available over the counter and provide relief for many kinds of itch; including poison ivy, insect bites, eczema, and more.
+These medications are available over the counter and provide relief for many kinds of itch.
+This includes poison ivy, insect bites, eczema, and more.

 But what kind of relief are we talking about, and when will it get here???

 Read on to learn more about how long it takes for topical steroids like hydrocortisone cream to work, and some of the risks involved with their use.